Josclud/readme-generator/README2.md

-# sdafs
+# Joseph App

-  Description: f
+  Description: This is a superfun and exciting app

-  Information: s
+  Information: more information about this app can be found on the home page

-  License: Boost Software License 1.0
+  License: The Unlicense

-  Contributors: fs
+  Contributors: joseph wong and joseph ludwiczak

-  Instructions: s
+  Instructions: you can find this on google

   Questions, please contact me:

-  Github user name: fs
+  Github user name: josclud

-  Email: fs
+  Email: josclud@gmail.com